Skip to navigation Skip to content

 • If the payer is to pay directly from their salary, for ease of payments start private collection on the day after a payday

-• The first private payment is usually made after the date private collection commences as a payment won’t be due until the first payment period has passed, for example, if a case becomes private collection on March 1, weekly payments are due on 7 March, fortnightly on the 14 March and monthly on 7 April
+• The first private payment is usually made after the date private collection starts as a payment is not due until the first payment period has passed.
+E.g., if a case becomes private collection on March 1, weekly payments are due on 7 March, fortnightly on the 14 March and monthly on 7 April

 • The payee’s preferred start date will influence whether the payments will be made in advance or arrears.
-Ensure that the payer understands if they are paying in advance or arrears
+Make sure the payer understands if they are paying in advance or arrears

 5